valtimo-platform/valtimo-documentation/release-notes/major10/10.7.0/valtimo-backend-libraries.md

 * **Limit ClassGraph scanning**

-  In rare cases an out of memory error could occur.
-This has been fixed by limiting the ClassGraph scanning by introducing a blacklist of libraries that don't need to be scanned.
+  In rare cases an out of memory error could occur due t ClassGraph scanning all packages.
+This has been resolved by introducing a blacklist of libraries that don't need to be scanned.

 * **Bug2**